 This plan involves more equitable access to existing vaccines for people in all communities, the introduction of new and improved vaccines and accelerated research and development for the next generation of vaccines and technologies.
 Overall, this should translate into a growing global demand for vaccines over the next 10-15 years.

 For example, more than 25 million children are born every year in India alone and it’s estimated that by 2020 there will be more than a billion people in the world aged over 60.
-To meet this demand, it’s crucial that we have a long-term sustainable business.

 On average, each batch of vaccine will have undergone more than 100 quality checks before it is sent out, to ensure the vaccines meet world-class standards.
 Each of our vaccines is produced to the same quality standard, regardless of where in the world the vaccine will be used.